-There are three classroom parties parents are invited to attend each year for grades PK-4.
+There are three official classroom parties parents are invited to attend each year for grades PK-4.
 These are the Halloween party and costume parade, the Christmas party, and the Valentine's Day party.
 PK-1 students will also have an egg hunt and party for Easter.
 Although the individual teacher decides how to organize the celebrations, parents may be asked to send food and drinks for the class.
 In addition to these, a child in grades PK-4 may bring a treat on his/her birthday to be shared with classmates during the day.
-5-8 students may bring a treat during lunch.
-A child with a birthday falling during vacation or the summer months may choose a day during the school year.
+Students in grades 5-8 may bring a treat during lunch when it is their birthday.
+A child with a birthday falling during vacation or the summer months may choose a day during the school year to celebrate with their class.
 Arrangements for birthday treats must be scheduled with the classroom teacher ahead of time.
 Please inquire with your child's teacher to see how many treats you will need to provide.
 All treats must be pre-packaged and bought from a store.
-Please note that class parties are a privilege, and that a student may be removed from portions or, in extreme cases, the entirety of a party due to missing work or disciplinary problems as determined by the classroom teacher.
+Please note that class parties are a privilege, and that a student may be removed from portions or, in extreme cases, the entirety of a party due to attendance, missing work, or disciplinary concerns as determined by the classroom teacher.
+(Quarterly celebrations are different from these official classroom parties and are described on page 20.)